Last Updated on

 In fact, having a positive attitude is so important for nursing, expert Jean Watson describes nursing as the “Caring Science” (2009).
 Indeed, positivity and caring are ingrained in the field; just take a look at the five core nursing values:

 - Human dignity

 - Social justice (Fahrenwald, Bassett, Tschetter, Carson, White, & Winterboer, 2005)

 These five values lay the foundation for a caring, positive mindset that is the hallmark of good nursing practice.
 Nurses who embrace these core values and adopt a positive mindset toward themselves, their work, and their patients can help them find the meaning and fulfillment that likely prompted them to enter the field in the first place.

-Having a positive mindset in health care not only acts as a facilitator of meaning and purpose in the lives of healthcare professionals, it also:
+Having a positive mindset in health care not only acts as a facilitator of meaning and purpose in the lives of healthcare professionals but it also: